 VCE Bass Music Solo Performance Exam Guide

 This guide will help you understand and prepare for the VCE Music Solo Performance Bass performance exam taking place at the end of unit 4.
-We hope by giving you a clear understanding of the requirements of the exam will settle your nerves.
+As a result, we hope giving you a clear understanding of the requirements of the exam will settle your nerves.

 You must perform a minimum of 5 songs within the 25 minute exam time.
 Songs are selected from the list that is available from this link.
-In 2015 the song list has remained unchanged.
-From this list you must cover songs from two categories.
-These categories are pre 1910 and post 1910.
-Alongside selecting songs from the two categories you must perform on song unaccompanied and
+Categories names were updated in 2019.
+Therefore, they are now called Baroque (pre 1910 previously) and Original Works (post 1910).
+You must cover songs from the two categories.
+In addition, you must perform one song unaccompanied.

-When selecting songs from pre 1910 song and post 1910 categories, specific instructions must be followed when performing songs.
-Some are required to be played unaccompanied or some require that a backing track must be used.
-Specific bars may be requested or repeats may be ignored.
-Make sure you thoroughly read the listed instructions.
+Specific instructions must be followed when performing songs.
+For example, some are required to be played unaccompanied or require that a backing track must be used.
+Further, specific bars may be requested or repeats may be ignored.
+Therefore, make sure you thoroughly read the listed instructions.
 Consult with your classroom and instrumental teachers for clarification.
-We are also happy to be contacted if you have further questions about the rules of the exam.
+Contact us if you have further questions about the rules of the exam through the chat box or calling 0421 705 150.

 Lets explore the song lists.

-Pre 1910 songs are all Bach pieces.
+The Baroque songs are all Bach pieces.
 You must play at least one of the songs from the list in this category.
 They will test your technical skills of arpeggio and scale playing.
 Much of this category is written for the double bass and adapted for electric bass.
+As a result, it may include techniques you are unfamiliar with.

 Included in this category is a Jaco Pastorius version of Bach’s Chromatic Fantasy.

 This category contains the history of modern bass playing.
-Songs range in styles from jazz, rock, soul, pop and world music.
-Also versions of songs asked for may be specific versions.
+Consequently, songs range in styles from jazz, rock, soul, pop and world music.
+Also specific versions of songs may be asked for.
 I have broken down the larger list into style categories.
-You must make sure your program shows a variety of styles.
-Knowing what style each tune belongs to will not only reflect on your playing style but also your tone choices.
-We have sorted songs into categories here to assist you with selection.
+Make sure your program shows a variety of styles.
+Importantly, knowing what style each tune belongs.
+As a result, show your understanding in your performance and your tone choices.

 Yesterdays – must be accompanied by track or instrumentalist.